elastisys/compliantkubernetes-apps/DEVELOPMENT.md

 ### Testing Modules

-Modules should be tested just as components have been tested previously in the [end-to-end tests](tests/end-to-end).
+Modules should be tested just as components have been tested previously in the [tests](tests/).

 #### Testing Chart to Module migration